Learn how to build an app on Bloom

-- Signing Logic: Bloom relies on the signTypedData proposal described in EIP712 for many protocol interactions including allowing users to delegate transactions to Bloom to pay transaction costs.
+- Signing Logic: Bloom relies on the signTypedData standard described in EIP712 for many protocol interactions including allowing users to delegate transactions to Bloom to pay transaction costs.
 The SigningLogic contract contains all the logic to recover addresses from signTypedData signatures.

 - Attestations: One of the core components of Bloom protocol is Identity Attestations.
 The attestations contracts enable users to securely associate verified identity information with their BloomID in order to strengthen their profile.